Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks: Related Works

-\textbf{Foundation Models with Audio.} The ability to perceive and interpret auditory information is essential for AI agents in real world.
+\textbf{Foundation Models with Audio.} The ability to perceive and interpret auditory information is essential for AI agents in the real world.
 GPT-4's recent update\citep{achiam2023gpt}, incorporating Whisper's audio-to-text feature \citep{radford2023robust}, significantly advances foundational models' capacity to transcribe audio inputs.
-However, this transcription process often overlooks nuanced vocal features inherent in speech.
-Parallel research efforts \citep{ghosal2023text,borsos2023audiolm} explore language models for generating audio from text and enhancing audio-visual understanding in videos.
-Notably, SALMONN \citep{tang2023salmonn} integrates speech audio encoders with a multimodal language model, enabling direct processing of audio inputs for tasks like speech translation, answering spoken queries etc. Despite these advancements, current research does not specifically address the use of audio inputs in aiding human-robot navigation or in extracting vocal uncertainty from speech.
+However, this transcription process often overlooks nuanced vocal features inherent in speech. \citet{ghosal2023text,borsos2023audiolm} explore language models for generating audio from text and enhancing audio-visual understanding in videos.
+Notably, \citet{tang2023salmonn} integrates speech audio encoders with a multimodal language model, enabling direct processing of audio inputs for tasks like speech translation, answering spoken queries, etc. Despite these advancements, current research does not specifically address the use of audio inputs in aiding human-robot navigation or in extracting vocal uncertainty from speech.

-\textbf{Uncertainty Modeling in LLMs.} Gauging the trustworthiness of responses generated by LLMs remains an open challenge in today's LLM era, with limited research on uncertainty quantification for natural language generation.
-Lin \yrcite{lin2023generating} compared multiple uncertainty measurements in the black-box language model, and Kuhn \yrcite{kuhn2023semantic} introduced entropy as a method to model uncertainty in the large language model.
+\textbf{Uncertainty Modeling in LLMs.} Gauging the trustworthiness of responses generated by LLMs remains an open challenge in today's LLM era, with limited research on uncertainty quantification for natural language generation. \citet{lin2023generating} compared multiple uncertainty measurements in the black-box language model, and \citet{kuhn2023semantic} introduced entropy as a method to model uncertainty in the large language model.
 In our approach, we take inspiration from prior works \citep{kuhn2023semantic,lin2023generating} and define a confidence score $\mathcal{C}(\rho)$ that is inversely proportional to the Kullback-Leibler divergence between the current LLM's prediction and ground truth human perception distribution to show the LLM's confidence on uncertainty measurement.